derwebcoder/lead/README.md

 Afterwards you can just execute `lead` followed by the jobs and parameters you wish.
 See [CLI Commands](#CLICommands.)

+You may have to alter the alias.
+For example to mount your Lead settings directory add `-v $HOME/.lead:$HOME/.lead:ro`.

 ### Using Python

 Install Python 3 (at least 3.5).
 Also install [docker-py](https://github.com/docker/docker-py#installation) using pip.